MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

-# Use the Command Center in the Dynamics 365 Connected Store web app to set up notifications when the store maximum occupancy threshold is exceeded
+# Use the Command Center in the Dynamics 365 Connected Store web app to set up a maximum store occupancy notification

 You can set the maximum occupancy threshold for a store in the Microsoft Dynamics 365 Connected Store mobile app.
 When you set the **Maximum occupancy** value, you'll see the following items on the [**Shopper Analytics Summary** page](shopper-analytics-summary-page.md):